gabsprates/nx/docs/nx-cloud/reference/assignment-rules.md

     configurations:
       - production
     run-on:
-      - agent: linux-medium
+      - agent: linux-medium-js
         parallelism: 5

   - targets:
       - lint
       - build
     run-on:
-      - agent: linux-large
+      - agent: linux-large-js
         parallelism: 10
 ```

 {% /tab %}
 {% /tabs %}

-The above rule will match any task that has a project named `app1`, any targets that begin with `e2e-ci`, and a configuration named `production`.
+The first rule will match any task that has a project named `app1`, any targets that begin with `e2e-ci`, and a configuration named `production`.
 Any tasks that match this rule will only be allowed to run on agents with `linux-medium-js` launch templates.
-Agents assigned these tasks will also be able to execute up to `5` tasks in parallel.
+Agents assigned these tasks will also be able to execute up to five tasks in parallel.

-The seconds rule above will match any task that has a `lint` or `build` target.
-These tasks only run on `linux-large` agents and up to 10 tasks can be executed in parallel by agents of that type.
+The second rule above will match any task that has a `lint` or `build` target.
+These tasks only run on `linux-large-js` agents and up to ten tasks can be executed in parallel by agents of that type.

-You can mix and match any of the criteria in an assignment rule provided that you follow the constraints:
+You can mix and match any of the properties in an assignment rule provided that you follow these constraints:

 - At least one of the following properties is defined: `projects`, `targets`, `configurations`.
 - There is at least one [agent type](/ci/reference/launch-templates) specified in the `run-on` field.
 If no parallelism is specified, the parallelism of the executed command will be used instead.
 If that is not specified, then the parallelism will default to `1`
-- For assignment rules with Nx Agents, every changeset in your `distribute-on` field must include at **least one agent** that matches each agent type specified in the `runs-on` field across all assignment rules.
-For example, if your rules distribute tasks on `linux-small-js`, `linux-medium-js`, and `linux-large-js`, then at least one agent of each type must be available; otherwise, tasks associated with those rules cannot be executed.
+- For assignment rules with Nx Agents, every changeset in your `distribute-on` field must include at **least one agent** that matches each agent type specified in the `run-on` field across all assignment rules.
+For example, if your rules distribute tasks on `linux-small-js`, `linux-medium-js`, and `linux-large-js`, then at least one agent of each type must be available.
+Otherwise, tasks associated with those rules cannot be executed.

 {% callout type="note" title="If you are using self-hosted agents, you must define your own agent types" %}
 You must define your own agent types and attach them to your self-hosted agents using the `NX_AGENT_LAUNCH_TEMPLATE` environment variable.
-Ensure that for each `runs-on` field in your assignment rules, you have corresponding agents in your agent pool that have the same agent type.
+Ensure that for each `run-on` field in your assignment rules, you have corresponding agents in your agent pool that have the same agent type.
 See below for an [example](#using-assignment-rules-with-selfhosted-agents) of how to define your own agent types when using self-hosted agents.
 {% /callout %}